 Now that we have seen how the entire process works behind the scenes and have a strong foundational knowledge, let’s go to the focus of this article which is using the GNU toolchain!

 GNU ARM Toolchain

-By this point I hope you have understood that GNU’s toolchain for ARM is only a teeny-bit different compared to their cousins, the regular GNU tools that produce binaries for PCs!
+By this point I hope you have understood that GNU’s toolchain for ARM is only slightly different from their cousins, the regular GNU tools that produce binaries for PCs!
 Let’s look at some of the tools that you would need as part of your toolchain that produces the executable binaries.

 Go ahead and download the GNU ARM toolchain to your computer from this link and let’s go and explore the contents inside!

 Once extracting the archive I was presented with a folder and inside the folder, I got all the goodies as shown in the screenshot below.

 The directory of interest for us is the “bin” directory.
 Let’s go ahead and open a terminal and navigate into that folder!